The modified boundary contact process: invariant measures and critical extinction: Introduction

+\begin{remark} It is natural to ask whether Theorem~\ref{thm_measure} also describes the process started from a finite non-empty set, after conditioning on non-extinction.
+This question is not addressed here.
+Such a result would require an additional argument showing that, under the conditioning, the infected set grows far enough to the left of its right edge so that the local dynamics near the right edge can be compared with the dynamics started from a semi-infinite configuration. \end{remark}

-The technique used in~\cite{AndjelRolla23} to prove invariance of the limiting distribution does not translate immediately to the case where the internal parameter is critical.
-Theorem~\ref{thm_measure} is proved with arguments similar to~\cite[Theorem 1]{CoxDurrettSchinazi91}, using the fact that, the infections starting at two different infinite initial conditions will tend to agree on sets that depend on finitely many coordinates.
+The technique used in~\cite{AndjelRolla23} to prove invariance of the limiting distribution does not translate immediately to the non-attractive case.
+The proof of Theorem~\ref{thm_measure} follows the strategy of~\cite[Theorem 1]{CoxDurrettSchinazi91}, but with an auxiliary process whose enhancement acts only at the right boundary.
+This distinction is important: for semi-infinite configurations there is no left boundary, and therefore the original modified boundary contact process and this right-boundary auxiliary process have the same law after recentering at the right edge.

+\begin{remark} The proof uses survival of the right-boundary auxiliary process.
+When $\lambda_i=\lambda_c$ and $\lambda_e>\lambda_c$, this is the one-boundary survival result proved in~\cite[Remark~1.7]{AndjelRolla23}.
+When $\lambda_i>\lambda_c$, the same auxiliary process dominates the classical contact process with parameter $\lambda_i$, and hence survives.
+Thus the argument covers the whole region $\lambda_e>\lambda_i\geq\lambda_c$. \end{remark}

-Another key aspect of the contact process with modified border is its phase space, which we now analyze.
+Another key aspect of the modified boundary contact process is its phase space.
 The characteristics of the phase diagram were first studied in~\cite{DurrettSchinazi00}.
-Andjel and Rolla~\cite{AndjelRolla23} almost entirely characterized the phase diagram, but left open the question of survival of the process in the critical line of the attractive region.
-We solve this question with the following result.
+Andjel and Rolla~\cite{AndjelRolla23} almost entirely characterized the phase diagram, but left open the question of survival on the critical curve in the attractive region.
+Although this second result concerns the attractive region rather than the non-attractive regime of Theorem~\ref{thm_measure}, it completes the remaining critical-curve part of the phase diagram.
+We prove the following result.

 \begin{theorem} Define

 Then, if $\lambda_i>\lambda_c$, $\theta(\lambda_i, \lambda^e_*(\lambda_i))=0$. \end{theorem}